What You’ll Learn in This Article:

-Collagen Complete by Hormone Balance Nutritionals is a synergistic formulation designed to benefit the health of bones, joints, and skin.
+Collagen Complete by Wellena is a synergistic formulation designed to benefit the health of bones, joints, and skin.
 It contains the research-proven collagen peptide blends Verisol®, Fortigel ®, and Fortibone®, which are derived from dietary collagen protein and produced with proprietary hydrolyzation technologies in order to optimize their beneficial properties.

 Other hydrolyzed collagen proteins are available, but they cannot all be assumed to have the same efficacy, due to different amino acid and peptide profiles.
 In addition, the clinical effects obtained in studies with collagen peptides have not been duplicated with non-collagen type proteins, likely due to collagen’s unique composition.